thenikedestroyer/d3stryr-3stripes/README.md

     ```
     easy_install pip
     ```
-    If that doesnt work then Google "how to install pip3 python3" for your OS.
+    If that doesn't work then Google "how to install pip3 python3" for your OS.
   * If you get a browser window with "data;" as the URL then you will need to download the latest chromedriver version for your OS.
 See the instructions at the top of this README.

 ## Common Curiosities